eevanwong/eevanwong/README.md

 I'm an incoming second year Systems Design Engineering student at the University of Waterloo.
 I'm interested in a lot of development, competitive sports and esports, and anything inbetween!

+Currently, I'm a Full Stack Developer @Heka-Health, and a Web Team Lead @Waterloop.

 While mainly a JS/TS developer, I've been learning web technologies regarding Go.
 Currently looking for internships in summer 2022.

 ### Reach me @: